 Dosh Review: Final Verdict

-Dosh has a relatively small number of merchant partners when compared to other cash-back sites.
+Dosh has a relatively small number of merchant partners when compared to the top cash-back apps we’ve tested.
 If you already shop at these partners, or are willing to change your shopping habits to save money, using Dosh may be a worthwhile idea.
 But if you scan the “Nearby” section and don’t see places you regularly frequent, you may be better served with one of the Dosh alternatives we mentioned above.